gmirsky/zth-k8s-postgresql/README.md

 # Update the Helm charts in your repositories (if any)
 helm repo update

-# Add the Prometheus Community Helm chart to your local Helm repository
+# Add the Prometheus Community Helm chart to your local Helm repository (if not already installed)
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts

 # Install Prometheus monitoring using the Helm chart we just added